Serbo-Croatian

 Serbo-Croatian, (Note: English pronunciation: /ˌsɜːrboʊkroʊˈeɪʃən/ SUR-boh-kroh-AY-shən; alternatively, Serbo-Croat.) also known as Bosnian-Croatian-Montenegrin-Serbian (BCMS), (Note: BCMS expands on earlier designations such as Bosnian-Croatian-Serbian (BCS) or Serbo-Croat-Bosnian (SCB), following the codification and gradual recognition of Montenegrin as a standard language variety distinct from Serbian.
-These designations have also been alternatively separated with a forward slash, i.e. Bosnian/Croatian/Serbian or Bosnian/Croatian/Montenegrin/Serbian.) is a South Slavic language and the primary language of Serbia, Croatia, Bosnia and Herzegovina, and Montenegro.
+These designations have also been alternatively separated with a forward slash, i.e. Bosnian/Croatian/Serbian or Bosnian/Croatian/Montenegrin/Serbian.) is a Western South Slavic language and the primary language of Serbia, Croatia, Bosnia and Herzegovina, and Montenegro.
 It is a pluricentric language with four mutually intelligible standard varieties, namely Serbian, Croatian, Bosnian, and Montenegrin.

-South Slavic languages historically formed a dialect continuum.
-The region's turbulent history, particularly due to the expansion of the Ottoman Empire, led to a complex dialectal and religious mosaic.
-Due to population migrations, Shtokavian became the most widespread supradialect in the western Balkans, encroaching westward into the area previously dominated by Chakavian and Kajkavian.
+The western Balkans' turbulent history, particularly due to the expansion of the Ottoman Empire, led to a complex dialectal and religious mosaic.
+Due to population migrations, Shtokavian became the most widespread supradialect in the region, encroaching westward into the area previously dominated by Chakavian and Kajkavian.
 Bosniaks, Croats, and Serbs differ in religion and were historically often part of different cultural spheres, although large portions of these populations lived side by side under foreign rule.
 During that period, the language was referred to by various names, such as "Slavic" in general, or "Serbian", "Croatian" or "Bosnian" in particular.
 In a classicizing manner, it was also referred to as "Illyrian".

 The standardization of Serbo-Croatian was initiated in the mid-19th-century Vienna Literary Agreement by Croatian and Serbian writers and philologists, decades before a Yugoslav state was established.
 From the outset, literary Serbian and Croatian exhibited slight differences, although both were based on the same Shtokavian dialect—Eastern Herzegovinian.
 In the 20th century, Serbo-Croatian served as the lingua franca of the country of Yugoslavia, being the sole official language in the Kingdom of Yugoslavia (when it was called "Serbo-Croato-Slovenian"), and afterwards the official language of four out of six republics of the Socialist Federal Republic of Yugoslavia.
 The breakup of Yugoslavia influenced language attitudes, leading to the ethnic and political division of linguistic identity.
 Since then, Bosnian has likewise been established as an official standard in Bosnia and Herzegovina, and efforts to codify a separate Montenegrin standard continue.